drhsqlite/fossil-mirror/www/globs.md

 matching.
 There are other methods of quoting a glob pattern or escaping its special characters; see your shell's manual.

-Beware that Fossil's `--ignore` option doesn't override explicit file
+Beware that Fossil's `--ignore` option does not override explicit file
 mentions:

     $ fossil add --ignore 'REALLY SECRET STUFF.txt' RE*

-You might think that would add everything beginning with `RE` *except* for `REALLY SECRET STUFF.txt`, but when a file is both given explicitly to Fossil and also matches an ignore rule, Fossil asks what you want to do with it in the default case; it doesn't even ask if you gave the `-f` or `--force` option along with `--ignore`.
+You might think that would add everything beginning with `RE` *except* for `REALLY SECRET STUFF.txt`, but when a file is both given explicitly to Fossil and also matches an ignore rule, Fossil asks what you want to do with it in the default case; and it does not even ask if you gave the `-f` or `--force` option along with `--ignore`.

 The spaces in the ignored file name above bring us to another point: such file names must be quoted in Fossil glob patterns, lest Fossil